• Skip to primary navigation

 What’s new in the Dashboard for Round 3?

-In November 2024, the U.S. Forest Service published a new Notice of Funding Opportunity for Round 3 of CWDG, with applications due February 28, 2024.
+In November 2024, the U.S. Forest Service published a new Notice of Funding Opportunity for Round 3 of CWDG.
+Applications are due March 14, 2025.
 Changes to the Dashboard for Round 3 include:

 Data shown in the Dashboard for Round 3 of CWDG funding does not guarantee eligibility for future funding rounds.
 Data sources and methodology may change for future funding rounds.